 Adverse Action Attorney Maryland

 As your Adverse Action Attorney Maryland workers trust at the Federal Practice Group may tell you, there are many laws in place that are designed specifically to protect employees from harassment or discrimination.
 These same laws also protect the rights of employees who blew the whistle so that their employers do not retaliate against them.
 If an employee blew the whistle on something they saw in the workplace that was unethical or illegal, their employer may punish them by demoting or firing them.
+Even if an employee’s complaint was valid, they may be at risk of harsh action against them.
+These precarious situations can be stressful since employees put their job security and/or reputation in jeopardy.
+All employees should be able to conduct their tasks in hospitable workplaces without harassment or fear of termination, disciplinary, or adverse action.
+If you are an employee who is being threatened with retaliation by your employer, obtain legal help immediately so that your rights are properly protected.

 What Is Retaliation in the Workplace?